 Evaluation of the 2012 Family Violence Amendments

-This project examines the impacts of changes to the Family Law Act 1975 in the area of family violence.
+This project examined the impacts of changes to the Family Law Act 1975 in the area of family violence.

 On 7 June 2012, significant amendments to the Family Law Act 1975 (Cth) commenced with the main elements of these amendments being to: